 Christie's Online Magazine delivers our best features, videos, and auction news to your inbox every week

-Also on display will be an interactive exhibition of cars and dynamic AI-themed contemporary artwork by Hyundai’s ARTLAB; and an immersive presentation entitled The TRANSFER Download, featuring artworks in emerging technologies by six artists, including Greek artist Theo Triantafyllidis, Turkish-American architect Pinar Yoldas and London-based multi-media artist Lawrence Lek, curated by Kelani Nichole.
+Also on display was an interactive exhibition of cars and dynamic AI-themed contemporary artwork by Hyundai’s ARTLAB; and an immersive presentation entitled The TRANSFER Download, featuring artworks in emerging technologies by six artists, including Greek artist Theo Triantafyllidis, Turkish-American architect Pinar Yoldas and London-based multi-media artist Lawrence Lek, curated by Kelani Nichole.